vowmade/amazon-marketing-stream/README.md

     ```

 4. Deploy CloudFormation templates.
-    Ensure your enviornment is setup and ready to deploy
+    Ensure your environment is setup and ready to deploy
     ```
     $ cdk bootstrap
     ```